lucaz88/FunTraits/Readme.md

 #### Edit the Snakemake config file

 This files controls how Snakemake use the available resources to run the WF.
 Two files are already provided to run on local (`configs/snakemake/local/config.yaml`) and on a computing cluster (`configs/snakemake/sbatch/config.yaml`), however check the "Profiles" section in the Snakemake documentation (https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) to learn how to properly tune such file.
+Maybe something you wanna set are the values `jobs` and `cores`, which control the degree of parallelization (i.e. the number of jobs to execute in parallel and how many cores EACH job can take), and adjust them to the resources available in your system.
+E.g. if your computer has 32 cores you could run 6 jobs in parallel with 5 cores each.

 #### Run the WF

-In the terminal, prompt the following command to check that everything works properly:
+In the terminal, activate Snakemake (if you haven't done already) with `conda activate snakemake` and prompt the following command to check that everything works properly:

 `snakemake -s workflow/Run_FunLuca.smk --profile configs/snakemake/local -pn`